thedemz/linux-arch-install/ThinkpadP53s.md

 ## Checklist:

-UEFI Motherboard
++ UEFI Motherboard
-64 bit x86 CPU
++ 64 bit x86 CPU
-GPT Partition: 512 fat32 with boot and esp flag set.
++ GPT Partition: 512 fat32 with boot and esp flag set.
 For GRUB2.
-GRUB 2
++ GRUB 2
-Wired connection
++ Wired connection
-BIOS Secure Boot disabled
++ BIOS Secure Boot disabled
-archlinux.iso on USB
++ archlinux.iso on USB

 # Installing Arch Linux

 ## 1. Show the storage medias.

 Find the sdX name of the storage media that was partitioned with GPT.

-In this guide the X = a
+> In this guide: `X = a`

 ```
 fdisk -l